gerph/riscos-presenter/rougol/speaker-notes.md

 Did you know that the VDU system can change the orientation so that characters proceed down the screen rather than across the screen?
 Did you know that the system scrolls text sideways if you do that?
 Do you care?
 That's something that you can drop when it's not part of the environment that you are trying to exercise.

-If you want to try it, that `VDU 23, 16`.
+If you want to try it, that's `VDU 23, 16`.
 And, actually, it's implemented in Pyromaniac as well.
 I just wanted an example of something obscure that most people would never have encountered.

 ---